litterat/litterat/100DaysOfCode.md

  Documents to write:
  - Litterat bind end user guide.
 User guide to using library & examples.
  - Litterat serialization guide.
 For people writing serialization formats.

+## Day 42 - March 29 - Complete array refactor

+Completed the array interface refactoring.
+This removes the need for individual bridge classes in favour of using constructed MethodHandles.
+It's still not a perfect solution, but puts all the generation code in one place; of which is more complex.

+## Day 41 - March 28 - Refactoring array MethodHandles

+Removing the various ArrayBridge classes by using MethodHandles to generator the access patterns.
+Made a reasonable amount of progress.
+Able to generate MethodHandles for constructor, size, iterator and get.
+Still have put to do and update testing.

 ## Day 40 - March 22 - Refactoring bind classes